noeg18/My-Projects/README.md

 Let's start with the most sizeable one:

-## Dissertation/Individual Summer Project: "Assessing Correctness in LLM-Based Code Generation" :books:
+## Individual Summer Project and Dissertation: "Assessing Correctness in LLM-Based Code Generation" :books:

 I have chosen to tackle this topic for my summer project because I am passionate about ensuring emerging technologies are safe and reliable.
 I believe that investigating the accuracy of LLMs will be a great foundation in understanding their current state before potentially looking into societal implications in future projects.